Buy and assign to

 Who is the course for?

-This eLearning course is aimed at workers requiring refresher training before taking the ECITB technical tests for ECITB standards MJI10: Hand Torque Bolted Connection Techniques, MJI18: Hydraulically Tensioned Bolted Connections, and MJI19: Hydraulically Torque Bolted Connection Techniques.
+This Mechanical Joint Integrity - Hydraulically Torque and Tension Bolted Connection Techniques (MJI 10,18 & 19) Training - ECITB approved course is aimed at workers requiring refresher training before taking the ECITB technical tests for ECITB standards MJI10: Hand Torque Bolted Connection Techniques, MJI18: Hydraulically Tensioned Bolted Connections, and MJI19: Hydraulically Torque Bolted Connection Techniques.

 Is previous experience required?